vanastassiou/soapmaker/README.md

 };
 ```

-## Key Concepts
+## Key concepts

-### Oil Locking
+### Fat locking

-When a fat is "locked", changing its weight scales all other fats proportionally.
-Useful for maintaining a specific amount of one fat while adjusting the recipe.
+When a fat is "locked", other fats are scaled around it.
+Useful to maintain a specific amount or proportion of one fat while adjusting the recipe.

-### Profile Builder
+### Profile builder

 The optimizer uses iterative gradient descent to find fat combinations matching target properties.
 Not globally optimal but produces practical results.

-### Pure Calculations
+### Pure calculations

 `calculator.js` has zero DOM dependencies.
 All functions are pure and can be unit tested independently.

-## No Build System
+## No build system

 This project intentionally avoids build tools: